pramnora/lisp/README.md

 - First, I started off by learning to use BASIC/Beginner's All purpose Symbollic Instruction Code.

+- Later, I studied using more of the BASIC family: QBASIC/VBScript/Visual BASIC 6.0.

-- Next, I moved on to learning to use Pascal...which is a far more 'technical' language than was the much simpler BASIC.
+- Next, I moved on to learning to use, Pascal...which is a far more 'technical' language than was the much simpler and straight forwards, BASIC.

 - After than I learned to use some: HTML/CSS/Javascript.